island-is/island.is/apps/services/search-indexer/README.md

 If a nested entry (like an accordion) gets updated, then for that change to be visible on the web, its page (an article) would need to be re-indexed.

 This process can take a while, especially if a long time has passed since the last sync.
-That is why by default locally it's turned off, but if you'd like to turn it back on you can set the `FORCE_SEARCH_INDEXER_TO_RESOLVE_NESTED_ENTRIES` environment variable to a truthy string value.
+That is why by default locally it's turned off, but if you'd like to turn it back on, you can set the `FORCE_SEARCH_INDEXER_TO_RESOLVE_NESTED_ENTRIES` environment variable to a truthy string value.

 ## Code owners and maintainers